lightstep/cloud-native-observability/01 - intro.md

 private companies.
 That said, the benefits outweigh the risks in most cases for most people, because the cloud lets you do infinitely more with much less.

-[^1]: I use 'cloud' and 'cloud-native' here somewhat interchangably, but to be
+[^1]: I use 'cloud' and 'cloud-native' here somewhat interchangeably, but to be
     definitional:
     'The Cloud' refers to highly-scalable, usually virtualized, programmatically configurable computing resources that are billed and metered through a